 This section numbering used in the BSC Procedure must not change in order to keep the document in line with the other BSCPs listed in Section 1.5.

-For the purposes of this BSCP, all references to the term ‘Import’ shall refer to that definition which is contained in the BSC SVA Data Catalogue.
-Where the term ‘import’ is used this shall refer to the virtual import which will apply if either the Fixed Block Method or the Multiple Fixed Block Method is being utilised in accordance with Appendix 4.2.

-For the purposes of this BSCP, all references to the term ‘Export’ shall refer to that definition which is contained in the BSC SVA Data Catalogue.
-Where the term ‘export’ is used this shall refer to the virtual export which will apply if either the Fixed Block Method or the Multiple Fixed Block Method is being utilised in accordance with Appendix 4.2.

-If a Registration Transfer from CMRS, the Supply Start Date will be the “Effective From Date” defined in BSCP68, Section 3.2.
+[MEM][MEM] If a Registration Transfer from CMRS, the Supply Start Date will be the “Effective From Date” defined in BSCP68, Section 3.2.

 Each Supplier will allocate the appropriate half hourly MTC for each MSID (either actual Primary MSID or pseudo Secondary MSID(s)) that they are responsible for as defined in Market Domain Data.

-Refer to BSCP514 for the method of installation of the MS.
+[MEM] Refer to Retail Energy Code Metering Operations Schedule for the method of installation of the MS.

 If Registration is a Transfer of Registration from CMRS, proceed in accordance with BSCP68.